-For this Windows deployment lab I’m using Hyper-v, Windows Server 2016, and Windows 10 to deploy Windows 10 using MDT.
+For this Windows deployment lab, I’m using Hyper-v, Windows Server 2016, and Windows 10 to deploy Windows 10 using MDT.
 The MDT is installed on Windows Server beside Active directory and DHCP Server.
 You can install MDT separately on a Windows client or Server.

 Step 1.
 Create a New MDT Deployment Share

 I know you are ready after reading and doing the tasks of the first part, and now continue the step by step guide to MDT.
-When you are ready to deploy Windows 10 using MDT in testing lab or production environment, you will first create a new MDT deployment share.
+When you are ready to deploy Windows 10 using MDT in a testing lab or production environment, you will first create a new MDT deployment share.
 Let’s do it step by step.

 - Open the Deployment Workbench from Microsoft deployment toolkit in Windows server 2016 start menu.
-Then right click Deployment Share and click New Deployment share.
+Then right-click Deployment Share and click New Deployment share.

 2. Select the deployment share path, where you want to keep operating system files, applications, drivers and scripts then click Next.